Deeper Wildcats ready to continue momentum from last season's postseason run

 Rim shots

-ESPNW included Aari McDonald to its Top 25 players list released Monday.
+- ESPNW included Aari McDonald on its Top 25 players list released Monday.
 She sits at No. 12.
-The list has Oregon's Sabrina Ionescu at No. 1, with Oregon teammates Ruthy Hebard (5) and Satou Sabally (8).
+The list has Oregon’s Sabrina Ionescu at No. 1, with Oregon teammates Ruthy Hebard (5) and Satou Sabally (8).
 In total there are nine Pac-12 players on the list.
-Here's what Graham Hays had to say about McDonald: "McDonald is next in a line that spans the likes of Kelsey Plum, Kelsey Mitchell and Megan Gustafson to see how far a prolific scorer can take a team.
-Gustafson, in fact, was one of only two players to average more points per game a season ago than McDonald, who begins this season as the nation's leading returning scorer.
-She takes a high volume of shots for Arizona, but her numbers aren't merely the product of that.
-She's an efficient scorer who could approach Plum-like efficiency if she sharpens her 3-point touch a little.
-In addition to the rebounds and assists, McDonald averaged nearly three steals per game."
+Here’s what Graham Hays had to say about McDonald: “McDonald is next in a line that spans the likes of Kelsey Plum, Kelsey Mitchell and Megan Gustafson to see how far a prolific scorer can take a team.
+Gustafson, in fact, was one of only two players to average more points per game a season ago than McDonald, who begins this season as the nation’s leading returning scorer.
+She takes a high volume of shots for Arizona, but her numbers aren’t merely the product of that.
+She’s an efficient scorer who could approach Plum-like efficiency if she sharpens her 3-point touch a little.”